 This is an odd one, because it’s the one insurance that you’re never going to benefit from.
 Perhaps that’s why less than a third of U.K. adults have life insurance cover.
+Due to what is happening in the world right now we thought it would be important to give you a heads up on what it entail.

 Many people only take it out because it’s a mortgage requirement.
 They take what they’re given and don’t give much thought as to whether this is the best product they could buy.